bioagrisrls/bioagri-website/README.md

 ```

 ### PostgreSQL
+ **NOTE:** If you already own a PostgreSQL installation, skip to step 3.

 In order to install PostgreSQL, we provide a ```docker-compose.yml``` script file inside ```utils/postgres``` directory.
 Run it with following command:
 ```shell script